SteffanSingh/MovieStar-Show/README.md

-# MovieWeb Project
+# MovieStar Show

-MovieWeb is a web application for managing and browsing a collection of movies.
+MovieStar Show is a web application for managing and browsing a collection of movies.
 Users can add, update, delete, and view movies.
 The application also allows for sorting movies based on various criteria such as name, rating, and year.

 ## Table of Contents